zebrunner/javascript-agent-nightwatch/README.md

 ### Testing platform and capabilities

-The Zebrunner Agent will automatically substitute the Selenium server and capabilities configurations with the values selected in the **Testing platform** section of Zebrunner Launcher.
-For example, if you select **Zebrunner Selenium Grid** as a testing platform and select the `Linux` platform and `Chrome 105.0` browser, the Zebrunner Agent will apply the following configuration in your `nightwatch.conf.js` file.
+The Zebrunner Agent will substitute the Selenium server and capabilities configurations with the values selected in the **Testing platform** section of Zebrunner Launcher.
+For example, if you select **Zebrunner Selenium Grid** as a testing platform and select the `Linux` platform and `Chrome 105.0` browser, the Zebrunner Agent will apply the selected configuration in your `nightwatch.conf.js` file.

 It is only necessary to import `ZebrunnerConfigurator` and wrap Selenium Grid configuration as an argument for `ZebrunnerConfigurator.configureLauncher` function.
+If the tests will be executed using Zebrunner Launcher, this method will configure everything what you need, otherwise the original configuration will be returned.

 The example below shows a newly defined environment `zebrunner` with wrapped configuration, but you can update the existing one in a similar way.